newlei/HASC/README.md

 ```

 ## Citation
-If you use this code for your research, please cite our papers.
+If you find this useful for your research, please cite our papers.

 ```
 @article{HASC2019,